-Nipples are located at the center of your breasts and are attached to the glands which produce milk (your mammary glands).
+Nipples are located at the centre of your breasts and are attached to the glands that produce milk (your mammary glands).
 The areola is the pigmented skin that surrounds your nipples.
 Together, your nipple and areola form the NAC (nipple-areola complex).

 Having short milk ducts can result in flat or inverted nipples.
 If your nipples are not raised above the level of your areola and instead lay evenly against it, then you have flat nipples.
 If they pull inwards instead of outwards, even after being stimulated, then you have inverted nipples.
 Around 10% of women have at least one flat or inverted nipple, so you should know you’re not alone in this.

 Even though flat nipples may look different, they should function the same, even during breastfeeding.
 In some cases, however, it might be more difficult for your baby to latch on to your breasts and breastfeed if your nipples don’t stick out.